Jim Clyburn: Party leadership

+Political views and ideology

 Clyburn is regarded as liberal in his political stances, actions and votes.
 In 2007 the National Journal ranked him the 77th most liberal U.S. representative, with a score of 81, indicating that the conductors of this study found his voting record to be more liberal than 81% of other House members, based on their recent voting records.
-Clyburn identifies as a progressive, but thinks the Democratic Party's more liberal wing should be "practical".
+Clyburn identifies as a progressive, but thinks the Democratic Party's more liberal wing should be "practical," and that liberalism and conservatism have to be balanced out.
 Various progressives have called him "conservative" and "centrist".

 Clyburn has established liberal stances on health care, education, organized labor and environmental conservation issues, based on his legislative actions as well as evaluations and ratings by pertinent interest groups.